LilleAila/LD50/readme.md

 The player pushes the trees to the dam to make it larger.

 This is a combination of:
-* Delay the inevitable
+* Delay the inevitable - The flood
-* One tool may purposes
+* One tool may purposes - You are tool
-* Single resource
+* Single resource - Wood
-* Momentum
+* Momentum - Build up speed